kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I had no idea she was 100% involved; a ringleader in fact.
 - She had no further interest in finding out more about what I had told her.
 - At a later class, when I'm still obviously reeling emotionally from what's going on and I say I'm still being stalked by Domingo and his associates online and in the town and how it's relentless, she says in an uppity manner, "It's what they do."
-- I take this to mean that men in Denia commonly single out a woman to terrorize, and everyone knows, and no-one is going to help me.
+- I take this to mean that men in Dénia commonly single out a woman to terrorize, and everyone knows, and no-one is going to help me.

 ### The concert